 Representatives from 21 Candidate Countries met in Oslo from 7-9 October for the first EITI National Coordinator Meeting.
 The meeting was organised in response to strong demand from implementers for information exchange and peer learning regarding EITI implementation.
 In particular,

 EITI Chairman, Dr Peter Eigen met with the Iraqi Deputy Prime, Dr Barham Ahmad Salih, and the Minister for Oil, Hussain Ibrahim Saleh al-Shahristani, in Baghdad on 6 October.
 The Ministers reaffirmed their strong commitment to the initiative and their intent to progress towards revenue transparency by publishing monthly reports of their oil revenue.

 [img_assist|nid=461|title=|desc=|link=none|align=right|width=150|height=47]The US Senate Committee on Foreign Relations held 24 September a hearing on Resource Curse or Blessing?
 Africa's Management of its Extractive Industries.
 In his opening statement Senator Feingold said "The Extractive Industries Transparency Initiative is one of several international efforts to fight the resource curse, and the report urges the administration to give the EITI more vigorous support."

 Welcome to a new edition of the EITI Newsletter.
-The main story is the 4th EITI International Conference will be held in Doha 16-18 February 2009.
-In addition, it provides a briefing on EITI Validation, an article focusing on the question ”Does EITI Work?”, and updates from EITI implementing countries Azerbaijan and Equatorial Guinea.
+The main story is the passing of a UN Resolution endorsing the EITI.
+In addition, it provides a briefing on the EITI International Conference, and updates from the West Africa Conference and from Azerbaijan.